The Music Academy redeems a tiny bit of its sullied honor

 Re: The Music Academy redeems a tiny bit of its sullied honor

-Team Harimau is hitting four concerts a day each, despite ailments such as extraction of impacted fangs, etc.pattamaa wrote:harimau - hope no one shouts kurai ondrum illai... though i have kurai ondrum illai, after hearing that she is singing... but may not be able to make it, unless i fall sick for work purpose
+pattamaa wrote:harimau - hope no one shouts kurai ondrum illai... though i have kurai ondrum illai, after hearing that she is singing... but may not be able to make it, unless i fall sick for work purpose :)

 please do attend and review in these pages...team harimau is rather quite on concert review this season...